-Even five star resorts with award winning restaurants like Sailors Rest (certified and following the strict rules and regulations governing ISO 22000 for the past 11 years) have had to change their game after the Corona virus pandemic.
-The obvious challenge of Covid-19 has been the reduction in seating capacity, but further to that which many customers do not know about, is the reduction of personnel allowed to operate in the kitchens and behind the scenes in closed or small spaces.
+Even five star resorts with award winning restaurants like Sailor’s Rest (certified and following the strict rules and regulations governing ISO 22000 for the past 11 years) have had to change their game after the Corona virus pandemic.
+The obvious challenge of Covid-19 has been the reduction in seating capacity, but further to that, which many customers do not know about, is the reduction of personnel allowed to operate in the kitchens and behind the scenes in closed or small spaces.

-We have implemented many new measures such as paperless menu and zero linen usage for both front and back of the house.
+We have implemented many new measures such as paperless menu and zero linen usage for both the front and back of the house.
 Customers are encouraged to look at our menu on their own mobile devices, however, should they need assistance we do have adequate numbers of tablets which are disinfected after every customer’s usage.
-Likewise, at the end of the meal, we will take the bill to their table encouraging contactless payment but should a customer wish to come to the register to pay, we have signs on the floor reminding guests to keep a 2 meters safety distance.
+Likewise, at the end of the meal, we will take the bill to their table encouraging contactless payment but should a customer wish to come to the register to pay, we have signs on the floor reminding guests to keep a 2-meter safety distance.

-We also have frequent inspections both from governmental and non-governmental bodies to ensure that high standards of health and safety procedures are always adhered as part of our ISO 22000 certification.
+We also have frequent inspections both from governmental and non-governmental bodies to ensure that high standards of health and safety procedures are always adhered to as part of our ISO 22000 certification.
 We closely monitor, take records of all areas frequently disinfect, and with key areas of frequently touched points being cleaned very thoroughly and regularly.